-Under Regulation 87-83 of the NB Clean Environment Act, Irving Oil Company, Limited, as the proponent of the project, was required to register the Project as an undertaking for Environmental Impact Assessment (EIA) review.
+Under Regulation 87-83 of the New Brunswick Clean Environment Act, Irving Oil Company, Limited, as the proponent of the project, was required to register the Project as an undertaking for Environmental Impact Assessment (EIA) review.
 The proposal was registered on January 25, 2007.
-On February 7, 2007 the Minister of the New Brunswick Department of Environment (the Minister) determined that the completion of a Comprehensive EIA was required to assess the nature and significance of the proposal's potential impacts.
+On February 7, 2007 the Minister of the New Brunswick Department of Environment (the Minister) determined that the completion of a Comprehensive EIA was required to assess the nature and significance of the proposal's potential impacts/environmental effects.

-This project will likely require an environmental assessment federally and on January 26, 2007, the project description for the development proposal was distributed by the Canadian Environmental Assessment Agency to Environment Canada, Fisheries and Oceans Canada,

-Health Canada, Indian and Northern Affairs Canada, Industry Canada, National Energy Board, Natural Resources Canada, the Canadian Transportation Agency, the Saint John Port Authority and Transport Canada, in accordance with the requirements of the Regulations Respecting the Coordination by Federal Authorities of Environmental Assessment Procedures and Requirements.

-Federal authorities have met, and will continue to do so, to discuss the requirements of the environmental assessment process under the Canadian Environmental Assessment Act, including the type of review, scope of project and scope of assessment.
+On January 26, 2007, the project description for the development was distributed by the Canadian Environmental Assessment Agency (CEA Agency) to Environment Canada (EC), Fisheries and Oceans Canada (DFO), Health Canada (HC), Indian and Northern Affairs Canada (INAC), Industry Canada (IC), National Energy Board (NEB), Natural Resources Canada (NRCan), the Canadian Transportation Agency (CTA), the Saint John Port Authority and Transport Canada (TC) in accordance with the requirements of the Regulations Respecting the Coordination by Federal Authorities of Environmental Assessment Procedures and Requirements.
+On May 7, 2007 DFO, EC and TC announced that they would conduct a comprehensive study of the Eider Rock Project, Marine Terminal, Saint John Harbour.
+DFO, EC and TC have been identified as Responsible Authorities and are required to ensure an environmental assessment is completed pursuant to the Canadian Environmental Assessment Act (CEAA).
+NRCan and HC have been identified as federal authorities under the CEAA and will provide specialist or expert information and knowledge in support of the environmental assessment process.

-When the type of federal environmental assessment is determined, as well as the scope of the review, options for coordination of the federal and provincial environmental assessment requirements will be determined.
+On May 23, 2007 the document entitled "Comprehensive Study Scoping Document - Eider Rock Development, Irving Oil Company, Limited" was made available for public review and comment.